Eejain/academic-kickstart/content/slides/edutech_w8.md

 +++

 ### *Education on the Horizon: Teaching and Learning with Technology*
-## Week 8: Personalized and Adaptive Learning Pt.
+## Week 7: Personalized and Adaptive Learning Pt.
 1
 ===
 #### Dr. Yizhen (Eejain) Huang
 ###### Department Erziehungswissenschaft, University of Potsdam

 ---
-###  Have you experienced these in your daily life?
+###  Have you experienced these in your everyday life?
 - YouTube suggests new videos based on what you have watched
-- Your iPhone labels every photo with your face in it
+- Your smart phone can automatically create an album with photos with your face in it
 - You have to prove "I'm not a robot" during login
 - These are possible because of “artificial intelligence” (AI)

 ![](/media/captcha.jpg)

 ---
-###  What is artificial intellilgence (AI)?
+###  What is artificial intelligence (AI)?
-- "AI are cool things that computer programs can't do."
+- AI are intelligent computer programs that mimic the problem-solving and decision-making capabilities of the human mind
 - Traditional computer program: Input → Output is predetermined
 - AI: Input → Output is conditional
     - training data → algorithm → real data